 Trip Duration

 Longer ski trips cost more to insure.
-A one-week Japan ski holiday will be cheaper than a three-week European ski tour.
-If you make multiple ski trips per year, an annual multi-trip policy with winter sports cover may be more cost-effective.
+A one-week trip to Japan will be cheaper to cover than a three-week European ski tour.
+If you take multiple ski trips per year, an annual multi-trip policy with winter sports cover may offer better value.

 🎿